You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 Direct Replacement

-While our standard paddle and toggle wall switches are not rated for use with receptacles or outlets, the multitasking ZEN30 Double Switch is equipped with a dry contact 15A relay that can do the job.
+Alternatively, you can use the ZEN30 Double Switch which is equipped with a dry contact 15A relay that can also do the job.
 This means you can swap the standard dumb switch and wire the ZEN30 relay to directly control the switched receptacle.
 If you don't have another load to directly wire to the ZEN30 dimmer paddles, you can use these for scene control to trigger other devices, or you can even program the paddles for more intuitive control of the receptacle, all via Z-Wave.
 Read more about how to accomplish no load programming here: How to Use Zooz Switches Without a Load.

 Make It Hot